Menu

 10. You Can Get Better

-The above mentioned points need to be considered and you’ll need to be your own thyroid advocate in order to get better, but it’s not all bad.
+The points above will need to be considered and you’ll need to be your own thyroid advocate in order to get better, but it’s not all bad.
 Empower yourself and become educated on your health and push for answers.
 It won’t always be easy but you owe it to yourself.

 Living well with hypothyroidism and Hashimoto’s is like piecing together a big jigsaw puzzle.
 There may be many pieces, so we have to work to figure them out.